. This is what being 16/17 in modern Britain is actually like.The Inbetweeners

 - Casanova Wannabe: Jay, with his farfetched stories of losing his virginity at age 12 to foreign mistresses, is probably the most pathetic example.
 The amount of action he gets is directly opposed to the amount of fictional sexual conquests he brags about.

 - Jay the Casanova Wannabe is the direct opposite of Neil the Kavorka Man, and Simon and Will are somewhere in between.
+Ironically, Jay is the only one who does not manage to pursuade a girl/woman to have sex with him during the TV series.

 - Catchphrase: The lads all quite like "Brilliant." as a snarky, quick comeback from an insult (or an attempted insult).